POLICY COMMITTEE CHARTER

 5. Approval of company spending to advocate for the election of a specific political candidate aligned with Company priorities;

-6. Review and monitor the Company’s policies and practices with respect to environmental matters, health and safety matters, community relations and charitable organizations (including contributions) and activities;
+6. Review and provide oversight and recommendations regarding the Company’s policies and practices with respect to sustainability and environmental matters, health and safety matters, human rights, community relations and charitable organizations (including contributions) and activities;

 7. Review and make recommendations to the Board regarding stockholder proposals relating to government relations (including political contribution activities), corporate responsibility and public interest matters;